Student Success Corner

 If you are coming to York University with transfer credits from another institution; either a university or a college, then you will need to book an appointment to meet with the Student Success Coordinator on campus.
 This meeting will address how many transfer credits you have received, your course assessment breakdown, and what courses you will be enrolling in for the upcoming academic year.

 In the Faculty of Environmental Studies, we want you to feel connected to the university and to the Bachelor in Environmental Studies program.
 We have designed advising processes to help you understand your program, locate and utilize the support services available, and find a sense of purpose so that you can excel academically.
-Students can expect to be supported through their program until graduation, that will help foster success.
+Students can expect to be supported through their program until graduation, to will help foster success.

 Booking an appointment